csci-1301/csci-1301.github.io/labs/OverflowAndUnderflow/readme.md

 - a number plus one can be _less_ than the number itself,
 - a number multiplied by two and then divided by two is the same as the number multiplied by two.

-Now, [download](Overflow.zip) and execute the "Overflow" solution, then answer the following questions:
+Now, [download](Overflow.zip), execute the "Overflow" solution, and answer the following questions:

 - What is the maximum value that can be stored in an `int`?
 - What _should_ be the result of adding one to the maximum value that can be stored in an `int`?